Environmental Data Service (EDS)

-You can get access to cultures through the Culture Collection of Algae and Protozoa, which maintains more than 2,500 strains, located at the Scottish Association for Marine Science.
+You can get access to cultures through CCAP, which maintains more than 2,500 strains, located at the Scottish Association for Marine Science.
 The collection also provides a wide range of other services including a depository, identification, short courses and research.

 European Incoherent Scatter Radar (EISCAT) UK Support Facility

 You can get support for the use of EISCAT radars through the European Incoherent Scatter Radar UK Support Facility.
 These UHF, VHF and ESR radars conduct research on the lower, middle and upper atmosphere and ionosphere, using the technique of incoherent scatter.
 They will be joined by EISCAT 3D in late 2022, a new phased array that will provide a more powerful and versatile research platform.

 Find out more about the European Incoherent Scatter Radar UK Support Facility.

 The Field Spectroscopy Facility can loan you ground-based field spectrometers, solar-induced fluorescence spectrometers, UAV-based hyperspectral and multispectral imaging, column atmospheric/trace gas analysis over large scales, an underwater bio-optical sensor suite and UK’s largest and most distributed AERONET sun photometer networks.
 They also offer advice and training.
 They are based at the University of Edinburgh’s School of Geosciences.